 - Sdext: External Debug support.
-Always enabled. - Sdtrig: Trigger Module.
-Optionally enabled with the DBG\NUM\TRIGGERS parameter.
+Optionally enabled with the DEBUG parameter. - Sdtrig: Trigger Module.
+Optionally enabled with the DBG_NUM_TRIGGERS parameter.

 2.3 Synthesis guidelines

 The CV32E40X core is fully synthesizable.
 It has been designed mainly for ASIC designs, but FPGA synthesis is supported as well.